dainst/idai-field/README.md

 `npm install` fetches the necessary dependencies. `npm run build` compiles the typescript files, creates [configuration](config/README.md) files, gathers the necessary fonts and converts scss files. `npm start` starts the Electron app.
 For a fast development workflow it is recommended to set up your IDE to compile the typescript files continuously while you are working on the sources.
 That way you can just hit reload to see changes made to the *.ts* or *.html* files.

-Shapefile import/export is handled by a Java tool which is called by the Electron app.
+Shapefile import/export is handled by a Java command line tool which is called by the Electron app.
 If Java 8 or higher and [Maven](https://maven.apache.org/) are installed, the Java tool can be built via the command:
 ```
 $ npm run build-java
 ```